avriq/signature-pdf/README.md

 Signature in PDF
 ===
 Hi.
 I'm just a sample of how to drag and drop digital signature into rendered pdf document.
+I can render pdf document from base64 encode data.
+If you wanna see my live demo, you just [click this link](http://templateninja.net/signature-pdf/)

 Getting Started
 ---------------
-If you want to keep it simple, just run or open index.html in your web browser.
+Run index.html in your web server or if you want to keep it simple, just open index.html in your web browser.
 Now you're ready to go!

 Dependencies
 ---------------